xiongyf-kuma/Homepage/index.md

 ### Deterministic parallel solvers for high-dimensional Wigner equation

 A parallel line in my research is to design determistic solvers for the Wigner equation.
-The intentions are as twofold.
+The targets are as twofold.
 The first is to provide a highly accurate solution to the Wigner equation.
 The second is to give a thorough benchmark on the particle method.

 In 2016, we made the first attempt to solve the Wigner equation in 4-D phase space using the semi-Lagrangian method and spectral method.
 After that, my collabators, Dr. Zhenzhu Chen and Prof. Sihong Shao have succeeded in simulating the complicated structure of [double-well interference](https://doi.org/10.1016/j.jcp.2019.06.047).